tsubo164/NES-Emulator-Dev/_posts/2023-09-19-NES-APU-DMC-Period.md

 I have been struggling with making DMC channel work for my NES Emulator.
 The channel sounded low pitch and low volume.
-I overlooked the very important thing for timer period described in NES DEV Wiki.
+I overlooked the very important thing for the timer period described in NES DEV Wiki.

 > The rate determines for how many CPU cycles happen between changes in the output level
 > during automatic delta-encoded sample playback.
 For example, on NTSC (1.789773 MHz),